Music "Total Solar Eclipse Science": http://d.ro/tses/

-2. Second contact—starting with Baily's Beads (a twinkling light effect caused by light shining through valleys on the Moon's surface) and the diamond ring effect.
+2. Second contact—starting with Baily's Beads (a twinkling light effect caused by sunlight shining through valleys and mountains on the Moon's surface) and the diamond ring effect.
 Almost the entire disk is covered.

 3. Totality—the Moon obscures the entire disk of the Sun and only the solar corona is visible along with solar prominences (using magnifying optics) protruding from the perimeter of the totality.

-4. Third contact—when the first bright light becomes visible and the Moon's shadow is moving away from the observer.
-Again a diamond ring may be observed.
+4. Third contact—when the first bright light becomes visible after totality and the Moon's shadow is moving away from the observer.
+Again Baily's beads and the diamond ring effect may be observed.

 This Total Solar Eclipse 4K video features time lapse footage for the last half of the 1st phase (due to the Sun being obscured behind a hill during sunrise) followed by the 3rd phase (totality) and finishing with phases 4 and 5.

-The "diamond ring effect" is where the Sun is peeking out from behind the moon's shadow and the eclipse takes on the appearance of a diamond ring.
+The "diamond ring effect" is where a very small portion of the Sun is peeking out from behind the moon's shadow and the eclipse takes on the appearance of a diamond ring.
 In my video I managed to capture this effect at the end of totality.
 It is one of the more astounding effects to observe during a total solar eclipse.

-The images in this video were shot in November, 2012 near Cairns, Australia.
+The images in this video were shot in November, 2012 near Cairns, Australia off of Mulligan highway.
 A total of 1,990 images in ultra high definition were taken over the course of a few hours from two camera equipped telescopes.
 These images were then combined into one video.
 Totality itself was recorded in 507 images during 2 minutes (the duration of totality for this eclipse from this location).

-Note: Due to telescope tracking errors at the time of recording, some images at certain points in the time-lapse were enhanced and filled in by compositing images from before and after in the sequence.
+Note: Due to telescope tracking errors at the time of recording, some images at certain points in the time-lapse were enhanced and completed by compositing images from before and after in the sequence.

 This video was made in part with the help of the cattle ranch owners where I shot this video, George and Joyce Ahler as well as the Porter family that took me under their wing when trying to gain access to the ranch as well for their hospitality and camaraderie while there!
 Super folks!